Logo

 • Limited trading capabilities compared to exchanges.

-• Not the best choice for users seeking a mobile-only setup.
+• Not the best choice for users who want a mobile-only setup.

 TradingView: Charting and Technical Analysis

-TradingView is a premier charting and analysis platform used across markets, including crypto.
-It offers deep technical indicators, drawing tools, and highly customizable charts, plus a social layer to share and follow trading ideas.
+TradingView is a charting and analysis platform used across markets, including crypto.
+It offers technical indicators, drawing tools, and highly customizable charts, plus a social layer for sharing and following trading ideas.

 Pros

-• Advanced charting with a vast library of indicators.
+• Advanced charting with a large library of indicators.

 • Multi-market coverage, including cryptocurrencies.